 - Working with the African Development Bank to develop a multisectoral plan of action for nutrition to operationalize AfDB President Adesina’s ambitious vision for improving Africa’s “grey matter infrastructure.”

-- Providing direct support — in the form of costing, budgeting and other financing and strategic advice — in countries that have particularly high malnutrition rates, such as India and Ethiopia.
+- Providing direct support — in the form of costing, budgeting and other financing, capacity building and strategic support— in countries that have particularly high malnutrition rates, such as India and Ethiopia.

-- Seeking new solutions for emerging problems, including supporting the LAUNCH Food network as it seeks to identify best practices to support and scale innovative ideas to enable people to make healthy food choices.
+- Working together with the Innovation Xchange team at Australia’s Department of Foreign Affairs and Trade to maximize the impacts of their investments in nutrition and diets innovations including supporting the LAUNCH Food network as it seeks to identify best practices to support and scale innovative ideas to enable people to make healthy food choices.